sverweij/dependency-cruiser/doc/faq.md

 > It'd be a breaking change, though so for now you'll have to be
 > explicit with these.

-### Q: The graph dependency-cruiser generates is humoungous, and I can't follow the lines very well what can I do?
+### Q: The graph dependency-cruiser generates is humongous, and I can't follow the lines very well what can I do?

 **A**: Usually you don't need to see _all_ modules and dependencies that make up your app at the same time - showing your monorepo with 5000 modules and 20000 dependencies in one picture will not give you much information.
 There's a few strategies and options that can help

-It can e.g. be helpfull to make separate graphs for each of the `packages` in your monorepo.
+It can e.g. be helpful to make separate graphs for each of the `packages` in your monorepo.
 That won't solve all readability issues, though, so dependency-cruiser has a few options to get you sorted.